 Playboy introduces the Playboy Philosophy.
 Written by Hugh Hefner in 25 installments in response to criticism of the magazine’s principles.
-The Playboy Foundation is established as the activist arms of the Playboy Philosophy.

 Shooting begins on a new television series, “Playboy After Dark.”
 Similar in format to “Playboy’s Penthouse.” the show features performances by such musical greats as Sonny and Cher, James Brown and Marvin Gaye.